 Unless you live on the moon - I’m guessing you’re not the only photographer in your area.
-Its no secret that the state of the photography industry is absolutely full to bursting right now.
+If you're one of those photographers who feel like the state of the photography industry is absolutely full to bursting right now, this is for you!

 There’s a lot of grumbling and moaning about this.
 A LOT.

 Complaints about competitors copying marketing ideas, or stealing a client, or using the same backdrop or slashing their prices and forcing everyone else to do the same.